Juan-Jones/earnonlinemoney/content/blog/make-money-teaching-online-courses.md

 ## What Are Online Courses

 Online courses refer to educational programs delivered entirely or primarily through the internet.
 They encompass a wide range of subjects and formats, including video lectures, interactive modules, discussion forums, quizzes, and assignments.
 Unlike traditional classroom-based learning, online courses provide flexibility and convenience, allowing students to access course materials and participate in activities from anywhere with an internet connection.

-Unlike traditional classrooms, online courses offer flexibility and accessibility to a diverse range of learners across geographical boundaries.
-However, this also means that instructors must leverage digital tools and technologies to engage students effectively.
-Want to find [legit ways to get paid online]({{< relref "make-money-online" >}})?
 Read our in depth article on internet opportunities!

 ## Types of Online Courses